NadiDami/CrowdHailer.github.io/_drafts/ddd/interactors.md

 ```

 ### Testing the view
-Working with interactors does not improve dealing with HTML parsing but it does make those tests as a whole lot simpler.
+Working with interactors does not improve dealing with HTML parsing but it does make those tests a whole lot simpler.
 Not only are you not hitting the database, you won't be touching any part of the domain:

 ```rb
 interactor.stub :result, [:success, dummy_post]